rahulrajeev0824/Portfolio/README.txt

 10)	TBA
 a)	Haven't decided on the final project yet

-Any additional projects will be added on throughout my professional career as well, so stay tuned for those!"
+Any additional projects will be added on throughout my professional career as well, so stay tuned for those!